simbelmas/html-kube-tester/README.md

 *replicas* and *content-git-repo* in *config* folder can be customized by modifying files or applying kustomize patch

-Connntent git will be displayed in an iframe with node name on top.
+Content git will be displayed in an iframe with node name on top.
+If it's empty, it will display a blank page with node name.

 Node name is displayed on the top of the page and also in kube-node.json and on kube-node.txt